A Machine Learning-Based Framework for Assessing Cryptographic Indistinguishability of Lightweight Block Ciphers: Introduction

+To illustrate the practical implications of our research, consider a scenario involving a smart home security system that utilizes the SPECK32/64 or SIMON32/64 cipher to encrypt data from sensors such as motion detectors and window sensors.
+If indistinguishability were compromised, an adversary might differentiate encrypted sensor signals, distinguishing, for instance, whether ciphertext originates from motion sensors detecting indoor movement or window sensors detecting window openings.
+Such an ability would pose severe privacy risks, enabling unauthorized parties to infer sensitive patterns (e.g., movements), without explicitly decrypting the messages.

-Formally, in our study, we address the following research question: \textit{Can machine learning techniques be employed to break the indistinguishability of lightweight block ciphers (e.g., SPECK32/64), challenging not only their implementation but also the very foundations of the algorithms themselves?} We answer this question affirmatively by introducing \attackname/, an attack based on deep learning (DL) and transfer learning (TL) that efficiently distinguishes ciphertexts of two messages encrypted with the same key.
+Formally, in our study, we address the following research question: \textit{Can ML techniques compromise the indistinguishability property of lightweight block ciphers?} Our findings provide strong evidence that current lightweight block cipher implementations are secure against ML-based indistinguishability assessments.

-When designing \attackname/, we considered assumptions typical of Known Plaintext Attack (KPA) scenario, where the attacker has access to both plaintexts and their corresponding ciphertexts encrypted under the same key.
-Our primary focus is on the ability of the attacker to differentiate ciphertexts that correspond to different plaintext messages, assessing the indistinguishability of the SPECK32/64 cipher in a controlled environment that simulates potential real-world attack scenarios on IoT devices.
-In our study, we focus on both its standard 22-round configuration and round-reduced versions to understand how these variations affect its resistance to cryptographic attacks.
+When designing \attackname, we considered assumptions typical of the Known Plaintext Attack (KPA) scenario, where the attacker has access to both plaintexts and their corresponding ciphertexts encrypted under the same key.
+Here, the primary focus of an attacker is to identify if the challenge ciphertext belongs to message $\mathcal{P}_{1}$ or $\mathcal{P}_{2}$, thus testing the fundamental indistinguishability of the considered encryption schemes.
+Our objective is not to demonstrate vulnerability but to investigate whether subtle leakages might be exploited by ML.
+We study both its standard configuration and round-reduced versions to understand if these variations affect resistance to ML.

-\textbf{Our Methodology \& Experiments.} We approach this challenge by framing the task as a binary classification problem, where the machine learning (ML) classifier is trained on previously-known ciphertexts $\mathcal{C}_{1}$ and $\mathcal{C}_{2}$ corresponding to two fixed plaintexts $\mathcal{P}_{1}$ and $\mathcal{P}_{2}$, respectively, and using the trained model to predict whether any new challenge ciphertexts correspond to $\mathcal{P}_{1}$ or $\mathcal{P}_{2}$.
-To train the model, the attacker generates ciphertexts of these messages by encrypting them using SPECK32/64 under the same key.
-This scenario is realistic in many practical applications and provides the necessary data (ciphertexts) for training the ML model.
-We hypothesize that ML algorithms can detect patterns and dependencies in ciphertexts, achieving an accuracy significantly better than random guessing.
+\textbf{Our Methodology \& Experiments.} We approach this challenge by framing the task as a binary classification problem, where the ML classifier is trained on previously-known ciphertexts $\mathcal{C}_{1}$ and $\mathcal{C}_{2}$ corresponding to two fixed plaintexts $\mathcal{P}_{1}$ and $\mathcal{P}_{2}$, respectively, and using the trained model to predict whether any new challenge ciphertexts correspond to $\mathcal{P}_{1}$ or $\mathcal{P}_{2}$.
+To train the model, the attacker generates ciphertexts of these messages by encrypting them under the same key.